 Brenda S. Anderson writes gritty and authentic, life-affirming fiction.
 She is a member of the American Christian Fiction Writers, and is Past-President of the ACFW Minnesota chapter, MN-NICE, the 2016 ACFW Chapter of the Year.
 When not reading or writing, she enjoys music, theater, roller coasters, and baseball (Go Twins!), and she loves watching movies with her family.
-She resides in the Minneapolis, Minnesota area with her husband of 31 years, their three children, and one sassy cat.
+She resides in the Minneapolis, Minnesota area with her husband of thirty-plus years and one sassy cat.

 2012 ACFW Genesis Finalist

 Hearts at Risk

 2012 ACFW Genesis Semi-Finalist